Client Relations

 By Merrilyn Astin Tarlton

-As much as we like to believe that if we do everything well, our clients will always love us, it’s just not true.
+We like to believe that if we do everything well, our clients will always love us, but it’s just not true.
 Here are 10 steps to soothe an angry client.

 You know the scenario.
 It’s the end of the day.
-The phone rings and you pick it up, knowing you really shouldn’t.
-You should just let it go to voicemail, pack up your laptop, and go home.
+The phone rings, and you know you should just let it go to voicemail, pack up your laptop, and go home.
+But you answer and hear:

 “What the bleep is this?”

-“What the bleep is this?” are the first words you hear.
 It’s your angry client.
 The one for whom you’ve worked like a dog, around the clock, for the past two weeks.
-It seems this month’s bill has arrived and he’s in flames!
-Now what?
+It seems this month’s bill has arrived, and he’s in flames!

 1. Argue with him about it.